 Yes, this is okay.
 The copper(II) sulfate solution is blue, and when filtered, the sediment remains on the filter while the solution drains into the flask.
 Make sure that the filter isn’t torn (this will let sediment into the flask).
 If this happens, you’ll have to change the filter.

 First, don't worry!
-If there is sediment on the filter, then carefully put it on the tray and leave to dry.
-If the sediment has gotten into the flask, then pour the solution into the beaker and rinse the flask with water to wash off the residue.
+If there is sediment on the filter, carefully put the filter on the tray and leave it to dry.
+If the sediment has gotten into the flask, pour the solution back into the beaker and rinse the flask with water to wash off the residue.
 Repeat the process with a new filter and continue the experiment.

 No, you shouldn't do that.
 You might tear the filter.